matthew-sharp/wordle-guesser/README.md

 * An interactive mode allowing selection of top guesses from a menu or entry of any arbitrary word (that is in the master list) as a guess.
+* Support for multi-board games (eg. Quordle) in interactive mode.
 * An "auto" mode where the sequence of guesses it would take to solve a provided word are printed.

 ## Installation